rob-picard-teleport/teleport/rfd/0208-selinux-policy.md

 ### Installation and updating

 The module source will be embedded in future Teleport agent binaries.
+This will ensure that the module is always compatible with the installed version of Teleport.

 `teleport-update` will be modified to support managing SELinux modules for Teleport SSH. `teleport-update` will install the SELinux module if configured to, and will remove it if it was previously installed and the user specified that they don't want the module